 The entries included in this bibliography address not only the life and work of Paul R. Williams but also attempt to place him in the context of twentieth century American architectural and social history as well as his particular geographic location.
 Materials listed include books, monographs, journals, newspapers, dissertations, web sites and government documents.
-The bibliography is updated quarterly.
+The bibliography is updated periodically.

 Some websites provided with citations are only accessible with a subscription.
 If you are interested in obtaining any of these materials, contact your local academic or public library.

 The entries have been divided into 24 preset subject headings.
 Each entry may be in more than one category, but all entries are listed in the Master Bibliography.
 If you are searching for a particular subject (i.e. a specific building), download the Master Bibliography PDF on your computer desktop.
 Use the "find" feature provided with Adobe Acrobat (a free application), to customize your search.
 Abstracts are not provided, but additional descriptive words have been added to assist in keyword searchs.

 A complete list of all entries is further broken out by the following subject headings: